chikasss/chikasss/README.md

 Looking for a new challenge / opportunity for myself related to what I learned in Le Wagon Tokyo!
 </h4>

-- 🏍️ Visit PWA we made in Team project at Le Wagon: [Gremlin Bell](https://www.gremlin-bell.bike/)
+- 🏍️ Visit PWA I made with my team mates at Le Wagon: [Gremlin Bell](https://www.gremlin-bell.bike/)

 - 🧠 What I learned and used the skill in app: **Ruby, Ruby on Rails, Java Script, Mapbox API, cloudinary, Heroku**